Riouken/cTab/README.md

 ----------------
 ### Key Bindings ###
 Key Bindings can now be configured via the CBA Keybinding system available to you from the configure controls screen once you are in game.

+    CONFIGURE > CONTROLS > CONFIGURE ADDONS
+    Select "cTab" from the ADDON dropdown

 You can reconfigure the default keys in the configuration file, which can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
 The file can be edited in Notepad or any other text editor.
 These are the default key bindings:

 | Keys | Action |